 You need two things out of the content that lives on your website.

-Let us introduce to you, the “Content Pillar.”
+Let us introduce to you, the pillar and cluster strategy.

 Content marketers often refer to them as content hubs.